 About the Virginia Placement Test

 The VPT is a computerized test composed of two separate assessments, English and math.
-Each test will take between 2 and 3 hours to complete.
+Each test will take between 1.5 and 2 hours to complete.
 Students needing to complete both tests should consider taking them on separate days to avoid fatigue.
 Individual testing times depend on how long it takes the test taker to answer the questions and how consistently he or she answers the questions.

 Placement tests are not graded per se; they are simply used to place students into appropriate courses.
 However, students should put their best effort into these tests to demonstrate a readiness to take college level courses and to avoid being placed into courses that may not be needed.